A surveillance drone created by Middlesex engineers is causing a storm in the gadget world.

 “The confidence lecturers give us has been crucial in producing such a complex system with ease,” added Mehmet.

-You can also watch a clip of the drone in action at the Defence & Security Equipment International exhibition.
+You can watch a clip of the drone in action at the Defence & Security Equipment International exhibition.